 Not only above ground are the Ozarks stunning, but underground throughout the mountains are some of the most awe inspiring views you will ever set eyes on: the caverns.
 When I was a child, late summer weekend nights we would venture out to the hills finding the tiniest of openings through which to belly crawl into caves of all sizes from grand chamber rooms to tiny moonshiner hold outs, exploring, admiring, with a reverence for our homeland, cautious not to touch or damage anything we saw and leave everything just as we found it.
-Those adventures with my hillbilly family gave me my love of cave exploration and were no doubt an integral part of building my desire for adventure and my caution when venturing into sacred spaces only to photo and preserve, never to damage.
+Those adventures gave me my love of cave exploration and were no doubt an integral part of building my desire for adventure and my caution when venturing into sacred spaces only to photo and preserve, never to damage.
 (If you’ve never been in a cave, they are alive all around you.
 You should never touch anything unnecessarily.)
 Also, as a side effect, it gave me my lack of fear of both the dark and bats.